chrivand/Firepower_O365_Feed_Parser/README.md

 8. It is also recommended to download a SSL certificate from FMC and put it in the same folder as the scripts.
 This will be used to securely connect to FMC.
 In the APIcaller function, there is an option to enable SSL verification that uses this certificate.
 It has clear instructions commented above the code.

 9. More instructions are in comments in the 2 sample scripts.
 It will say *### INPUT REQUIRED ###* after the variables where you are required to fill in the FMC IP, the FMC login, the Domain ID and the Group Object ID's.
-All of these fields are in the APIcaller function (FMC IP, Domain ID and login) and XMLFeedParser function (2 Group Object ID's).
+All of these fields are in the APIcaller function (FMC IP, Domain ID and login) and O365WebServiceParser function (2 Group Object ID's).

 ### How to use the Group Objects in Firepower Management Center.